On this page

 The purpose is to make it more convenient to dispose of asbestos by developing a network of both existing licensed landfills and new asbestos transfer sites.
 This will enable wrapped and sealed waste asbestos to be disposed of safely.

-To support the work after the first two years, we will develop a funding and support model.
+To support the work after 2023/24, we will develop a funding and support model.
 The model will consider:

 Asbestos disposal infrastructure needs beyond 10 years will be considered in future Victorian Recycling Infrastructure Plans (VRIP).
 The VRIP is a long-term statewide plan that will ensure Victoria has a reliable and safe waste and recycling system to meet the needs of an expanding population and safely manage our waste.